« BackThe Shape of a Mars Missionidlewords.comSubmitted by feross 5 months ago

 The radiation stuff has also been pretty well researched and isn't likely to be a show-stopper, especially with normal measures for protection like using the water supplies as a shield.

-• gattr a day ago
+• gattr 5 months ago

 Good point, we don't have to exactly follow the "astronauts in a small tin can, where everything must work flawlessly" way.
 With Starship (or its future iteration/successor) we can: